-Emotional intelligence (EQ) is your ability to understand and control your own emotions, whilst at the same time recognising and empathising withthe emotions of those around you.
+Emotional intelligence is your ability to understand and control your own emotions, while at the same time recognising and empathising with the emotions of those around you.

 Emotional intelligence in the workplace is a highly sought after soft skill.
 Being able to harness your own emotions whilst understanding your colleagues’ motivations and feelings will lead to more harmonious and productive relationships.

-Emotional intelligence is also a highly prized soft skill in high pressure roles, when remaining calm is key, or those that involve negotiation, when you need to understand the other side’s position.
+Emotional intelligence is also a highly prized soft skill in high pressure roles when remaining calm is key, or those that involve negotiation and the need to understand the other side’s position.

 How to be more emotionally intelligent

 Taking the time to work on your emotional intelligence may seem a little unusual, as many of the key facets, such as empathy or self-awareness can seem like innate qualities.
 However, these are all skills that can be developed with the right training.

 For example, think of a workplace situation where your emotions may have worked against you, and think about how this affected the outcome.
 Use that as a starting position for developing your self-awareness, which is the first step to improving emotional intelligence.

 Discover why emotional intelligence is such an important workplace skill with one of our world-class short courses, and learn how it can be used to resolve conflict and build better relationships.

 Critical thinking is the ability to reason and analyse information effectively.
 In the workplace, critical thinking involves the process of taking information or problems and processing them in the most logical way to extract value and find solutions.